pingcap/docs-tidb-operator/en/upgrade-a-tidb-cluster.md

     watch kubectl -n ${namespace} get pod -o wide
     ```

-    After all the Pods are recreated and go to the `Running` state, the configuration is successfully modified.
+    After all the Pods are recreated and are in the `Running` state, the configuration is successfully modified.

 ## Upgrade using Helm